 Many kinds of spring water contain minerals that aren’t ideal for your baby.
 All the minerals babies need come from their formula — water is merely there to dilute it.
-This is why most pediatricians will advise you to only use distilled water.
+This is why most pediatricians will advise only to use distilled water.

 What About Bottled Water?

-Sometimes, using bottled water is the easiest option if your water is unsafe or you’re away from home.
-Nursery Water is purified bottled water, marketed exclusively for babies.
+Sometimes, bottled water is the easiest option if your water is unsafe or you’re away from home.
+Nursery Water is purified bottled water marketed exclusively for babies.
 However, it isn’t your only option.

-Any bottled water that’s low in fluoride and has labels indicating it’s been purified, distilled, deionized, demineralized, or has gone through reverse osmosis, is fine.
+Any bottled water that’s low in fluoride and has labels indicating it has been purified, distilled, deionized, demineralized, or has gone through reverse osmosis, is fine.

 Any water you purchase within the U.S. must abide by laws and the FDA’s water quality standards.